2026 Fall FBCC Croquet Tournament

 Hosted by Jud Chapin

-(1) With some help in the form of a couple of you finding your old, almost abandoned croquet sets lost in your attic/basement/garage or wherever, I will set up four semi-regulation courts at the Brown Building.
+- With some help in the form of a couple of you finding your old, almost abandoned croquet sets lost in your attic/basement/garage or wherever, I will set up four semi-regulation courts at the field adjacent to the Brown Building.

-(4) Semis will be played simultaneously on two courts and the finals will be played on the best court with the most shade.
+- Semis will be played simultaneously on Courts one and two.
+The finals will be played on the best court.

-(5) The winning team will receive a stick-on FBCC badge and the applause and adoration of the multitude of fans.
+- The winning team will receive for the year the rotating Coveted Green Glove, maybe something else and, of course, the applause and adoration of the multitude of fans.

-(8) Between now and the tournament I will apply as much fire-ant poison as I can afford but players and fans are responsible for spotting and avoiding the nasty creatures.
+- Between now and the tournament I will apply as much fire-and poison as I can afford but players and fans are responsible for spotting and avoiding the nasty creatures.

 Field Croquet Rules